andy586586/online-lowest-price-finder/README.md

 + List items contain Product name, Price, Link and Additional Information

 ### Process:
 I spent many hours tinkering with the concept of web-scraping before figuring out how to extract code from HTML and processing it in python.
-Many thanks to W3Schools, FreeCodeCamp.org, Programming with Mosh, Python Documentation and other youtubers/developpers for helping me understand how to use and understand Beautifulsoup, and other python syntax/algorithmic processes.
+Many thanks to W3Schools, FreeCodeCamp.org,  and other youtubers/developpers for helping me understand how to use and understand Beautifulsoup, and other python syntax/algorithmic processes.

 Now that I figured out how to do the backend web-scraping and filtering for the desired product, I had to connect this output data to the front end HTML page.